JhOe1/Cyber-security-30-days-project/Day-18/README.md

 ## Conclusion

-By now, you should have a solid understanding of:
+I now have a better understanding of:
 - **What C2 is**: A method for attackers to control compromised systems.
 - **Why C2 is important**: It enables attackers to execute various actions and stay persistent in compromised environments.
-- **Common C2 tools**: We reviewed Metasploit, Cobalt Strike, Sliver, and Mythic.
+- **Common C2 tools**: Metasploit, Cobalt Strike, Sliver, and Mythic.

-In the next session, we'll explore setting up our own Mythic server and deploy an agent on the Windows Server, creating a successful C2 session.

-Stay curious and do things differently!

 ---